New England Public Radio Facts and FAQs

 Can I submit a commentary to New England Public Radio?

-Yes!
-New England Public Radio airs commentaries from local writers every Friday morning during Morning Edition Extra.
-We look for writers in the region whose views will be of continuing interest and value to WFCR and WNNZ’s listeners – from the Berkshires to Worcester, Hartford to Brattleboro, and all points between.
-MORE >
+New England Public Radio airs commentaries from local writers during some editions of Friday’s Morning Edition Extra.
+We look for writers in the region whose views will be of continuing interest and value to New England Public Radio’s listeners – from the Berkshires to Worcester, Hartford to Brattleboro, and all points between.

 New England Public Radio offers an array of opportunities for area businesses.
 For details, check our underwriting page.
-For information on NEPR underwriting opportunities, web advertising, and event sponsorships, call 413-577-0779.
+For information on NEPR underwriting opportunities, web advertising, and event sponsorships, call Ruth Kennedy at 413-577-0779 or email firstname.lastname@example.org.

 How can I become a volunteer for New England Public Radio?

-WFCR receives support in many ways from volunteers, most frequently during fund drives, but also on an ongoing basis.
-If you would like to contribute by volunteering your time and talents, please fill out the online volunteer form or contact our volunteer coordinator at 413-545-0100.
+NEPR receives support in many ways from volunteers, most frequently during fund drives, but also on an ongoing basis.
+If you would like to contribute by volunteering your time and talents, please contact our volunteer coordinator at 413-545-0100 or email: email@example.com.

 Is there a minimum contribution to be considered an active donor to New England Public Radio?

 We do not recommend a specific dollar amount.
 We ask that you contribute an amount that fits your budget.
-When you make a contribution of $50 or more, you can choose from a number of thank you gifts and we’ll send you a Community Connection Card.
+When you make a contribution of $50 or more, you can choose from a number of thank you gifts.
 All contributions are greatly appreciated and support the programming you hear on our stations.

 When will I be asked to renew my support?